MhdAljuboori/Vehicle-Simulation/README.md

 	*H to return to free camera.
 	*G to Enable fog.
 	*H to Disable fog.
-	*W, A, S ans D to moving camera.
+	*W, A, S and D to moving camera.
-	*Up, Down, Right, Left to moving vehicle.
+	*Up, Down, Right and Left to moving vehicle.
 #Team
 	Qusay Kamel
 	Mohammed Aljobory